MoxUFO/Rave-Reviews/README.md

 On the left side of your screen enter the name of the city into the search tab, select a date, the event type and genre, then hit the Let's go! button.

 You will now be presented with a list of events from the city entered in the search tab.
-Select an event of your choice and this will take you to the SeatMap Live Site to select and purchase your tickets.
+Select your event and you will be taken to a page with more event details such as price and a link to the seat map to select and purchase your tickets.
 Below the event window, you will see a list of the top-rated hotels, restaurants and bars including the address and contact number.

 Quick, Simple and Easy!

 ## Credits